 and you'll never walk down Lime Street anymore”

 With all of this in mind, it was inevitable that "Maggie May" would be among the songs The Beatles would recall and run-through during their extensive January 1969 rehearsals while the cameras and tapes were rolling.
-In fact, John apparently felt strong enough about including this legendary song in their current project that they ran through it on certain occasions.
-Lennon wanted to film and record it officially on January 31st, 1969, the designated final day of the project, but it never materialized.
+In fact, John apparently felt strongly enough about including this legendary song in their current project that they ran through it on certain occasions.
+Lennon wanted to film and record it officially on January 31st, 1969, the designated final day of the project, but the opportunity never materialized.

 The Beatles in Apple Studios, January 24th, 1969

 On January 24th, 1969, The Beatles convened in their basement studio at Apple Headquarters at 3 Savile Row, London to work on new compositions earmarked for inclusion in the "Get Back / Let It Be" project.
 They rehearsed both “Get Back” and “Two Of Us” extensively so as to solidify their arrangements but, as usual, they were easily distracted and regularly jammed other songs, old and new.

 While rehearsing their newly decided acoustic guitar arrangement of Paul's song “Two Of Us,” John three times decided to break the tedium by leading the group through a favorite of his from The Quarrymen days, the skiffle song “Maggie May.”
-With both John and Paul on acoustic guitars, George on his newly-acquired Rosewood Fender Telecaster and Ringo and drums, this song was a natural to break into to ease the tension, John playing the song on acoustic guitar (using banjo chords) back in the skiffle days.
+With both John and Paul on acoustic guitars, George on his newly-acquired Rosewood Fender Telecaster and Ringo on drums, this song was a natural to break the tension, John having played the song on acoustic guitar using banjo chords back in the skiffle days.